Brazil Digital Nomad Visa - 2026 Update

 Step 6: Receive Your Visa or Residence Permit

-From abroad: You’ll receive a visa sticker in your passport to enter Brazil.
+Applying from abroad: You will receive a visa sticker in your passport, allowing you to enter Brazil as a digital nomad.

 How much does it cost?